Gradient boosting for extreme quantile regression: Application to precipitation forecast

 For model fitting, we have observed in a preliminary analysis that the output is sensitive to the initial value of $(\gamma,\sigma)$ and we propose a specific strategy that provides better results than the default initialization.
 We consider a common initial value for the shape $\gamma$ for all the stations and different initial values of $\sigma$ for the different stations, which leads to $\theta_0=(\gamma,\sigma_1,\ldots,\sigma_7)$.
 More precisely, we obtain the initial values by optimizing the log-likelihood function

 where $c$ is a large threshold chosen such that the estimate of $\gamma$ becomes stable.

 We apply \texttt{gbex} as detailed in Algorithm~\ref{algo:gbex2} with $\tau_0=0.8$ for each model.
 We choose all tuning parameters except for $B$ to be the same for the seven models, in such a way to achieve the overall best combined deviance score for all stations.
-This prevents overfitting for a specific station and it results in the following choices: $ (D^{\sigma}, D^{\gamma}) = (2,1), (\lambda_{scale},\lambda_{ratio}) = (0.01,12), s=50\%, \text{and } (L^{\sigma}_{min}, L^{\gamma}_{min}) = (15, 45). $ The optimal $B$ for each station is then chosen as the minimizer of the cross-validated deviance; see Figure~\ref{fig:CV_app} in Appendix~\ref{app:app_plots}.
-Figure~\ref{fig:qqplot} in Appendix~\ref{app:app_plots} shows that the resulting covariate-dependent GPD model fits the data well at all stations, and in particular it outperforms the \texttt{constant} model.
+This prevents overfitting for a specific station and it results in the following choices: $ (D^{\sigma}, D^{\gamma}) = (2,1), (\lambda_{scale},\lambda_{ratio}) = (0.01,12), s=50\%, \text{and } (L^{\sigma}_{\min}, L^{\gamma}_{\min}) = (15, 45). $ Figure \ref{fig:CV_app} shows the cross-validated deviance as a function of the number of trees $B$ for different depth levels at two stations.
+The deviance behaves quite similar for the two stations and we choose $(D^{\sigma}, D^{\gamma}) = (2,1)$ for all stations.
+The optimal $B$ for each station is then chosen as the minimizer of the cross-validated deviance.